syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Export Mapper in MVC

 `export-to-pdf-action`, `export-to-word-action`,`export-to-excel-action` Grid property is used to modify the default routing path during exporting.
-By using Mappers, you can use any action name in Controller for exporting and the action can be in any controller (Need not to be in Grid View Page Controller).
+By using these properties, you can use any action name in Controller for exporting and the action can be in any controller (Need not to be in Grid View Page Controller).

 {% tabs %}